StanislavBerezovskii/Mailing-with-Excel-data-challenge/README.md

 ## Mailing-with-Excel-data-challenge

-This project is an Email automatization robot built with Python and the RPA library.
+This project is an Email automation robot built with Python and the RPA library.
 The robot creates Emails with data from a local .xlsx file, authorizes with a given Gmail account and then sends the generated Emails to the target recepient.
 Great for saving time when there is a lot of mail to send)